Ulysses S. Grant ~ April 27, 1822 - July 23, 1885

 Grant's boyhood home in Georgetown, Ohio.

-There are a few original chairs here built by Grant's father, or so I was told.
+There are a few original chairs here built by Grant's father, so I was told.

 Me & the tour guide.